jsultana/10_health_33736226/README.md

 The application runs correctly in a local environment, and all SQL schema and setup files are included in this repository.

+### doc413 MySQL access

+On doc413, MySQL access appears restricted for student accounts:

+- `mysql` returns: Access denied for user 'ssult001'@'localhost' (using password: NO)
+- `mysql -u ssult001 -p` returns: Access denied for user 'ssult001'@'localhost' (using password: YES)

+I do not have sudo access on doc413 to create/reset database users, so the DB cannot be created on the VM without sysadmin-provided credentials/host.